muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/Job_Talk_2016Jan07.md

 FSL

 - Full neuroimaging suite of analysis and preprocessing tools
-- Actively developed (first release in 2000) (Jenkinson, Beckmann, Behrens, et al., 2012)
+- Actively developed (first release in 2000) (Jenkinson, et al., 2012)
 - Popular: 13.9% of published neuroimaging studies used FSL (Carp, 2012).
 - Open source and free (for academics)